 Common Health Problems

-Like all purebred dogs, Portuguese Water Dogs are susceptible to certain types of injuries and illnesses.
-Keep in mind that not all Portuguese Water Dogs are at risk, and that all dogs can develop health problems.
+Like all purebred dogs, Portuguese water dogs are susceptible to certain types of injuries and illnesses.
 Common disorders associated with the breed include:

 - Hip dysplasia

 In the case of progressive retinal atrophy, juvenile dilated cardiomyopathy, and storage disease, prevention is generally only achieved by identifying carriers of the relevant genes and not breeding those dogs further.

 Diet and Nutrition

-Similar to most dogs, Portuguese Water Dogs do best on a high-quality, high-protein diet optimized to suit their individual needs.
+Similar to most dogs, Portuguese water dogs do best on a high-quality, high-protein diet optimized to suit their individual needs.
 Because of their elevated activity levels, many Porties may need a higher caloric intake than other dogs, though exact caloric needs should be determined based on discussions between owners and their vets.
-Feed twice a day instead of leaving food out for grazing, to establish routine and discourage overeating.
+Feed twice a day, instead of leaving food out for grazing, to establish a routine and discourage overeating.